consequentlyvaluable/expensereport/README.md

 # Expense Report HQ

-A multi-tenant SaaS starter template for tracking expense reports.
+A multi-tenant SaaS app for tracking expense reports.
 The application uses Supabase for authentication, row-level-security backed multitenancy, and persistence.
 The UI is a Vite + React front-end that interacts directly with Supabase.

 ## Getting started